 As extraordinary weather patterns become ever more regular with intense rain storms causing major challenges for rainwater disposal.
-This guide provides a basic method for calculating flow requirements or ‘flow capacity’.
+This guide provides a basic method for calculating flow requirements or ‘flow capacity’ and therefore the required gutter and downpipe size.

 Step 1: Geographical Location and Rainfall Intensity Maps